1092Labs/Canvas/Meetings.md

 # Intro
 It’s important to consider the entire lifecycle for decisions.
 As Edward De Bono says — the pitfalls of analysis stem for one’s desire to zoom to the end without considering the value of each step in the path.
-Macro-decisions stem are an aggregate of the micro decisions that create momentum; define the perception & perspective we hold; and guide the flow of information for the collective decision making body.
+Macro-decisions are an aggregate of the micro decisions that create momentum; define the perception & perspective we hold; and guide the flow of information for the collective decision making body.
 It’s important to track, measure, & review the micro-decisions on our journey to making the macro-decisions.
-Doing so will light the path with clarity and purpose while providing a needed assurance of finality at milestone.
+Doing so will light the path with clarity and purpose while providing the much needed assurance of finality at each milestone.

 # Path: Micro-decisions
 1. Before the meeting